Blog

 Schedule your tasks with Clockwise + Asana

-This integration can add tasks as time blocks in your Google Calendar.
-And you can take advantage of our flexible time blocking, so we can reschedule your tasks for you as needed rather than manually updating your Google Tasks and Reminders.
+The Clockwise + Asana integration can add tasks as time blocks in your Google Calendar.
+You can take advantage of our flexible time blocking so we can reschedule your tasks for you as needed rather than manually updating your Google Tasks.

 Smooth Google Calendar days ahead

 Make Google Calendar your go-to app for all your planning and to-do list needs.
-Use Google Tasks for your larger to-dos and Google Reminders for simple nudges to complete a quick action.
-Or try the Clockwise + Asana integration for your time blocking needs.
-Go forth and work your Google Calendar like a pro!
+Use Google Tasks for your larger to-dos and simple nudges to complete a quick action.
+Or try the Clockwise + Asana integration for your time-blocking needs.
+Go forth and work your Google Calendar like a pro, and sign up for Clockwise today.

 About the author